getnf/embellish/README.md

 go build -o myapp
 ```

-### 🤖 Running getnf-go
+### 🤖 Running embellish

-Use the following command to run getnf-go:
+Use the following command to run embellish:

 ```sh
 ./myapp